Cruduper/OrderTracker/OrderTracker.Solution/README.md

 * _.NET_
 * _MSTest_
 * _Markdown_
+* _Razor View Engine_

 ## Description

-_This was built as the second C# project in my coding bootcamp.
+This was built as the second C# project in my coding bootcamp.
 This application is the successor to our first C# project called Pierre's bakery.
-It uses classes and testing from the previous project and expands upon it by using RESTful routing and Razor to dynamically create objects, URL links and page text.
+It uses classes and testing from the previous project and expands upon it by using the MVC design pattern, RESTful routing, and Razor View Engine to dynamically create objects, URL links, and page text.
 It also explores classes, using directives, testing, methods, encapsulation, and abstraction.

-The user create new vendors, and add multiple orders specific to each vendor, and view details about individual vendors or orders on dynamically created pages._
+The user create new vendors, and add multiple orders specific to each vendor, and view details about individual vendors or orders on dynamically created pages.

 ## Setup/Installation Requirements